 When I see a strategy map, my favorite question is “Where’s the strategy?”.
 Just because you have a strategy map, doesn’t mean that you have a strategy.
 A strategy map often looks fancy but mostly it’s a lot of ‘map’ and very little ‘strategy’.
 I like a written strategy document in Word format with all the hypotheses clearly explained.
 I like a document where there is no hiding behind an arrow and people saying ‘But that’s what that arrows means’ when you point out something that isn’t clear.

 I’m not against strategy maps at all.
 In fact, they can be quite useful to communicate strategy and create involvement.
 But I’ve seen too many sexy PowerPoint presentations that look strategic from a distance, but are far from strategic if you take a closer look and start questioning the content.
-So I advocate prudence.
-Each strategy map should include a written two or three-page Word document that captures customer and industry insights and the choices that you have made based on this information (the Who), plus a clear overview of the way you deliver unique value to your customer (the What) using your value chain.
-You will find more on this topic in the next chapter.
+So be careful!

 Tip 17: Create a strong core team that involves others

 Take your time selecting the people who will support the Scorecard’s implementation.
 Make sure you have people with a good level of business understanding, excellent facilitation skills and the ability to mobilize people.
-Motivate the core team to involve as many people as possible through workshops to ensure enough buy-in before you move forwards.
+Motivate the core team to involve as many people as possible.
+Use workshops to ensure enough buy-in.
 Critical mass is key to propel a transformation forward.

 Tip 18: Cascade more than objectives

 The cascading process provides a great opportunity to align the whole organization towards the strategy.
-Cascading your targets – clarifying how much of a specific corporate target will come from each organizational units – and your initiatives – illustrating the contribution of each unit – will help you improve alignment by tackling upfront the interdependencies that may exist across your organization.
+Cascading your KPI’s and your initiatives will help you improve alignment.

-Alignment can happen vertically – between ‘parent’ and ‘child’ organizational units – and horizontally – between ‘sister’ organizational units.
-So cascading objectives, measures and initiatives are all key to achieving horizontal and vertical alignment.
+Alignment can happen vertically – between ‘parent’ and ‘child’ organizational units.
+And horizontally – between ‘sister’ organizational units.

 Tip 19: Don’t rely too much on external consultants